Michele K. Lewis, Ph.D.

 · Co-Advisor to Psychology Club

-· Serving as chair of the Department of Psychological Sciences effective August 2014
+· Currently serving as chair of the Department of Psychological Sciences effective August 2014